 Consider bringing two separate kilim rugs into a single space.
 Mixing and matching patterns in your decor is an excellent way to achieve balance and style in your home.
 When mixing patterns, follow a few rules to make it work:

 - In general, choose patterns with a different scale, either larger or smaller, than other patterns in the room.

 - Stick with a single preferred color scheme, as too many colors look busy and distracting.

 - Try patterns that differ from the geometric motifs of a kilim, like stripes, florals, brocades, checks, or herringbone.

 The Bottom Line

-Interested in making a kilim rug a part of your home design?
-Shop handmade kilim rugs today, and let Tufenkian help you find the perfect option to match your needs.
-After all, the right rug is about form and function, and with kilim rugs, you’ll enjoy both.
+Are you interested in finding the perfect kilim rug for your home design?
+Shop handmade kilim rugs today, and let Tufenkian help you find the ideal option to match your needs.
+After all, the right rug is about form and function, and you’ll enjoy both with kilim rugs.

 Tufenkian Artisan Carpets are truly gorgeous!
 I love the uniqueness and artistry of each piece. -Lakeshore Design Studio